U.S. health officials warn of problems with Meridian lead tests

 "It may not be something specific to the test itself.
 It may have to do with other aspects, including the tubes in which the blood is collected.
 It may have to do with reactions with the chemicals involved," he said.

-Additional reporting by Natalie Grover in Bengaluru, Michael Pell and Joshua Schneyer in New York
+Reporting by Toni Clarke.
+Additional reporting by Natalie Grover in Bengaluru, Michael Pell and Joshua Schneyer in New York; Editing by Andrew Hay and Lisa Shumaker